Day 1: ARRIVE WINDHOEK (D)

-After our early morning game drive, it’s time to prepare for our long drive north to Opuwo.
-Once we leave the reserve, our drive is on good bitumen roads, so it will be easy if not a long day of travel.
+We have a long drive north today, so will be departing early as early as possible.
+Our drive is on good bitumen roads, so it will be easy if not a long day of travel.
 On arrival in Opuwo we check into our hotel.
 If time allows, we will return to the centre of town to photograph the activities of the local Himba, Dhimba and Herero people.

 With the assistance of a local guide, we will be visiting Himba, Zemba and Herero villages over the course of two days.
 The Himba are semi-nomadic and unlike many indigenous groups in Africa, have managed to maintain much of their traditional lifestyle.
 Himba women have a particularly distinctive appearance.
 Each morning, they cover themselves with a mixture of butter fat, red ochre and local herbs that gives their body the smooth, reddish appearance as well as offering some sun protection.
 Married women wear a small headpiece made of soft skin on top of their braided and ochred hair.
 In addition, they often wear a heavy ornament around their necks that includes a conch shell that hangs between their breasts in the front and a metal-studded leather plate that hangs down the centre of their back.
 They also wear heavy metal rings around their ankles as well as other jewellery made of copper, ostrich shells or woven reeds.